 When pagination is supported, a pagination component will be included.
 Pagination will always be right aligned in the toolbar.
 If pagination is not used, substitute the item count for pagination control.
 For example, report “17 items” to represent the total number of items or “10 of 17 items” to indicate that 10 items were returned as the result of a filter event.

 A toggle group can be used when you want to collapse a set of items into an overlay panel at a certain breakpoint.
 This allows complex toolbars with multiple items and groups of items to be responsive.
 A toggle group is useful for containing filter controls, for example.
 When the toolbar responds to adapt to a mobile viewport, the contents contained in a toggle group will collapse into an overlay panel that can be toggled by clicking the filter icon.

 When you have a large toolbar containing many groups of items, use a vertical divider to further separate the groups visually.

 The PatternFly toolbar is designed to be very flexible and allow a variety of combinations of items and groups as outlined above.
-The following are some guidelines that should be followed in laying out your toolbar.
+When laying out your toolbar, be sure to:

-- When used, bulk selection should be the left-most element.
+- Align bulk selection as the left-most element, if used.

 The basic toolbar is sufficient for most cases.
 The example above shows the toolbar with default spacing.
 It includes the following elements: